eagereyes/eagereyes.org/blog/2009/a-spike-of-interest-in-parallel-sets.md

 >	<p>Am looking forward to hearing news of the codes release</p>

 Colm O'Brien says…
 >	<p>I read the article on the BBC website and was very interested.
-Your parallel sets graphing&nbsp;technique is a powerful tool in&nbsp;summarising multiple bits of information on the same graph.</p>
+Your parallel sets graphing technique is a powerful tool in summarising multiple bits of information on the same graph.</p>
 >	<p>I look forward to the release of the software...</p>

 farhan says…